-The Master of Science (Health Administration) is a 72-unit program involving coursework and a thesis which is offered by the Faculty of Medicine, Nursing and Health Sciences.
+The Master of Science (Health Administration) is a 72-unit program involving coursework and a thesis which is offered by the College of Medicine and Public Health.

 All applicants will be asked to provide a curriculum vitae detailing their relevant work experience and a 800-1000 word preliminary research proposal.